This is a short biography of Thunberg written considerably in detail.

 Carl Peter Thunberg was born in the city of Jönköping in the province of Småland on November 11th, 1743 (Linné was also from this province).
 The inhabitants of this part of Sweden are noted for frugality.
 His father was Johan Thunberg, a bookkeeper employed by an iron-foundry, whose job it was to oversee the weighing of limestone for use in the nearby smelting works.
 He also had a small shop.
 His mother was Margaretha Starkman.
 Johan Thunberg died young in 1751, leaving his wife penniless and with two small boys to look after.
 The mother was a resolute woman, who managed to feed and clothe her small household by keeping the shop running, until she had the good fortune to wed a shopkeeper in moderately comfortable circumstances, one Gabriel Forsberg.
 Thunberg's mother was well aware of the need for schooling, and her boys received as good an education as she was able to manage with the end in view of placing them as accountants.

-Dedication to Thunberg's own stepfarther and mother
+Dedication to Thunberg's own stepfarther and mother on his doctoral dissertation |

 Thunberg was soon recognized by the teaching staff at his school to have ability above the ordinary and he was selected for special coaching and rapid advancement through the school system.